j-artur/j-artur/README.md

 - I'm Brazilian. 🇧🇷
 - I am majoring Computer Science at the Federal Rural University of the Semi-Arid. 🎓
-- I develop software as a way to improve my life and help other people.
+- I develop software as a way to improve my day-to-day life and help other people.
 (And also because it's fun!) 🤝
 - I'm always learning some new technology. 💻

 These are some languages I have a bit of experience with: